-7.4.1 Deletion of a Question between WTSAs
+7.5.1 Deletion of a Question between WTSAs

-7.4.1.1 At a study group meeting, it may be agreed by consensus among those present to delete a Question, e.g. either because work has been terminated or because no contributions have been received at that meeting and at the previous two study group meetings.
+7.5.1.1 At a study group meeting, it may be agreed by consensus among those present to delete a Question, e.g. either because work has been terminated or because no contributions have been received at that meeting and at the previous two study group meetings.
 Notification about this agreement, including an explanatory summary of the reasons for the deletion, shall be provided by a circular.
-If a simple majority of the Member States responding has no objection to the deletion within two months, the deletion will come into force.
+If a simple majority of the Member States responding has no objection to the deletion within two months, or in the event that there are no replies, the deletion will come into force.
 Otherwise the issue will be referred back to the study group.

-7.4.1.2 Those Member States which indicate disapproval are requested to provide their reasons and to indicate the possible changes that would facilitate further study of the Question.
+7.5.1.2 Those Member States which indicate disapproval are requested to provide their reasons and to indicate the possible changes that would facilitate further study of the Question.